oracle/macaron/docs/source/pages/output_files.rst

 macaron.db
 ^^^^^^^^^^

 The file is the SQLite database used by Macaron for storing analysis results.
+See :mod:`table_definitions<macaron.database.table_definitions>` for the database schema.

 ^^^^^^^^^
 debug.log